 Emergency Response and Evacuation Procedures

 The University shall maintain and disclose emergency response and evacuation procedures that address significant emergencies or dangerous situations that pose immediate threats to the health and safety of students or University employees.
-University emergency preparedness plans, notification procedures, emergency preparedness information and resources, and emergency training and exercises shall be the responsibility of the Vice President for Technology and Security, successor, or designee.
+University emergency preparedness plans, notification procedures, emergency preparedness information and resources, and emergency training and exercises shall be the responsibility of the Emergency Management Team Chair, successor, or designee.

 Crime Log/Fire Log/Annual Security and Fire Safety Report